cpplain/dotfiles/README.md

 ## Goals

+- Strive for simplicity
 - Prefer single-file configs
-- Strive for simplicity (not simplistic or minimalistic)
 - Prefer default settings
-- Add plugins only for significant functional or aesthetic improvement
+- Add plugins only for significant functional improvement

 ## Packages and Settings